harshwardhan-10048/digital-literacy-project/task-4-email-etiquette/Emails.md

 Best regards,

-Prateek Kumar Integrated Mtech AI, 1st Year
+Harshwardhan Choudhary, 1st Year

-Registration No: 25MIM10214

 VIT Bhopal University

 # **Email 2: Internship Inquiry**
-Subject: Internship Inquiry - Prateek Kumar - VIT Bhopal
+Subject: Internship Inquiry - Harshwardhan Choudhary - VIT Bhopal

 Dear Internship Coordinator,

-I am a first-year Integrated Mtech student specializing in Artificial Intelligence at VIT Bhopal University.
+I am a first-year Integrated Mtech student specializing in AI and Bioinformatics at VIT Bhopal University.
 I am writing to express my strong interest in a summer internship opportunity with your company’s technical team.

 I have a growing interest in AI automation, n8n workflows, and Python-based solutions.
 I would welcome the chance to contribute to your projects while learning from your experienced engineers.
 Please find my profile details and GitHub portfolio attached for your review.